jobovy/stream-stream/sim/README.rst

    * We then combine the two snapshots and integrate them forward for 0.25 time units

-   * Then we separate out the GC again and integrate it forward for another 0.375 time units to end up at the same time as the unperturbed stream above.

 Unperturbed evolution up to impact
 +++++++++++++++++++++++++++++++++++